SaherHassaballa/SaherHassaballa/README.md

 - 🎓 Computer & Control Systems Engineer – Zagazig University
 - 🤖 Passionate about Artificial Intelligence & Robotics
-- 🔬 Strong in C/C++, Java, OOP, Arduino, and Python
+- 🔬 Proficient in C/C++, Java, OOP, Arduino, and Python
-- 🛢️ Familiar with SQL and Database Design
+- 🛢️ Experienced with SQL and Database Design
-- 📊 Deep interest in Algorithms & Data Structures
+- 📊 Enthusiastic about Algorithms & Data Structures
 - 🎯 Open to collaborations in AI, Robotics, and Data projects

 ---